Let’s make a memory of Kyoto with Maiko (August, 2017)

 On the 17th of August, a family from Taiwan enjoying taking selfies with Fukukana-san during the conversation time.

 On the other hand, the woman of the couple who came to Japan because they like Japanese traditional culture was wearing a yukata.
-Guests who had strong interest in Japanese culture asked many questions to maiko.
+Guests who had a strong interest in Japanese culture asked many questions to maiko.

 On the 22nd, the tour was with Fukuna-san.
 After her appearance, everyone was watching her breathtaking dance.